 Small businesses and multinational corporations all over the world use Six Sigma to turn their failing processes around.
-Companies like 3M and General Electric.
-In fact, one of the world’s largest and most successful e-commerce companies uses Six Sigma to great effect.
-A household name, we’re all familiar with their trademark smile logo also started leveraging Six Sigma for its multitude of business benefits — Amazon
+Companies like 3M and General Electric are, in fact, one of the world’s largest and most successful e-commerce companies using Six Sigma to great effect.
+A household name we’re all familiar with their trademark smile logo also started leveraging Six Sigma for its multitude of business benefits — Amazon

-Ever since beginning life as an online bookstore, Amazon.com has drastically expanded its product range, breaking into the technology market with their range of Kindle e-readers and tablets.
+Since its inception as an online bookstore, Amazon has drastically expanded its product range, breaking into the technology market with its range of Kindle e-readers and tablets.
 They have even implemented innovative practices like same-day delivery, set to reach new heights for efficiency with automated drone delivery.
-Their steadily growing catalog of Amazon Originals is also set to rival online giants like Netflix.
+Their steadily growing catalog of Amazon Originals rivals that of online giants like Netflix.
 But have you ever wondered how Amazon became one of the largest online retailers in the world?
-Today we learn the answer: Six Sigma.
+Today we will learn — How Amazon does it?

 The Importance of Data and Metrics